Slash raises $100M Series C at a $1.4B valuation

 What is the Fifth Third Bank routing number?

-Fifth Third Bank, headquartered in Cincinnati, Ohio, traces its name to the 1908 merger of the Fifth National Bank and the Third National Bank.
+Fifth Third Bank is headquartered in Cincinnati, Ohio — its name traces to the 1908 merger of the Fifth National Bank and the Third National Bank.
 Today it operates over 1,000 branches across 11 states in the Midwest and Southeast.
-The bank's expansion through acquisitions, including MB Financial in Chicago and First Charter in the Carolinas, has resulted in multiple state-specific routing numbers.
+Expansion through acquisitions including MB Financial in Chicago and First Charter in the Carolinas has resulted in multiple state-specific routing numbers.
+Your routing number corresponds to where your account was opened.

-Fifth Third Bank routing numbers by state
+Fifth Third routing numbers by state

 Confirm your routing number through the Fifth Third mobile app, online banking at 53.com, or by calling 1-800-972-3030.

+Fifth Third uses 042000314 as the primary domestic wire routing number nationwide.
+For incoming international wires, the SWIFT code is FTBCUS3C.
 Domestic wires submitted before 4:00 PM ET typically settle the same day.
-Fifth Third charges $25-$30 for domestic outgoing wires and $40-$50 for international wires, depending on account type.
+Fees range from $25-$30 for domestic outgoing wires and $40-$50 for international, depending on account type.

-Finding your Fifth Third routing number
+Where to find your routing number

 In the Fifth Third mobile app, select your account and view account details.
 On 53.com, log in and navigate to your account information.
-Checks display the routing number in the standard bottom-left position.
+On checks, it's the nine-digit number in the bottom-left corner.
+Fifth Third also provides routing number information on their customer support pages organized by state and account type.

 How Slash brings business banking into the modern era

-Slash handles ACH, wires, and cards from one account - so you can focus on what actually moves the needle.
+Slash handles ACH, wires, and cards from one account — so you can focus on growing your business.

 Browse routing numbers